 Then I moved on to the next step to make the pen lift functionality work.
 That’s where I hit a wall for the day.
 I did not find clear reference on how to make it work, and I did not bring dupont cables to play with the pins (sidenote: yesterday night I figured out that I can use pin 25 as PWM to control the Z axis 🎉).

 Dénes had an idea to make a wordplay on digital fingerprints and someone’s identifiability by their commits in a GitHub repository.
-So he was working on an algorithm to fetch commits and merge them into a seed for a random noise generator to make a curl noise that can be transformed into an oval fingerprint like structure.
+The concept was to fetch someone’s commit history and merge the data into a seed for a random noise generator to create curl noise that can be transformed into an oval fingerprint like structure.
+Each person’s commit pattern would generate a unique visual fingerprint.

 After my failure, I joined in to add his implementation to my site.
-The challenge in it was that my site only supports image processing methods written in Python, but he did it in p5.js, so I needed to add a new image generator method that takes a p5.js code, runs it and takes the image, and works with it to generate the image and the drawing.
+The challenge was that my site only supports image processing methods written in Python, but he did it in p5.js, so I needed to add a new image generator method to the UI that takes a p5.js code, runs it and takes the image, and works with it to generate the image and the drawing.

 Digital fingerprint Settings